boygaggoo/AQuery/README.md

   // constructing an AQuery object from a view
   $ someView = $(findViewById(R.id.some_view));

-  // constructing an AQuery object for Resource Id
+  // constructing an AQuery object from Resource Id
   $ anotherView = $(this, R.id.another_view));

   // to retrieve the plain View object: